 - Demonstrated ability to proactively analyze issues so as to foresee possible problems or concerns that may arise and to develop proactive solutions and initiate related action.

 - Ability to establish and maintain positive and cooperative working relationships within the department.

 - Proficiency with Microsoft Office applications (Word, Excel, PowerPoint, Teams, Outlook).

 What We Would Like You To Have

-- Graduate study and an advanced degree in Chemistry or related field.
+- Graduate study and advanced degree in Chemistry or related field.

 - Multi-year experience in teaching laboratory supervision, including graduate school teaching experience.